Binghamton Family Law - What is Child Custody?

 Child Custody Cases - Legal & Physical Custody

-By Our Binghamton Family & Custody Lawyers
+By Binghamton & Ithaca Family & Custody Lawyers

 Custody is broken up into two sub-categories.
 The first is legal custody.
 This refers to the ability to make major life decisions for your child, such as medical, educational and religious choices.
 Parents might share joint legal custody, or one parent may have sole legal custody.